 Setting professional boundaries can be really uncomfortable but if you’re not sure where to start, communicate with your manager, supervisor, or mentor.
 Talking through your priorities (both professional and personal) and learning how others maintain their boundaries can help you develop clear and consistent lines between work and nonwork.

 5. Plan a response to boundary violations

 Did you tell someone “no” but they didn’t quite get the message?
 Don’t panic!
 Calmly and clearly restate your boundaries.
 For example, “I appreciate you thinking of me for this project, but I’m unable to assist at this time.”

 More on Workplace Well-being

 With remote and hybrid work proving to be the future of work, work-nonwork balance will be an ongoing challenge that employees and employers alike need to keep front of mind.
 The need for workplace wellness or well-being support has never been greater!

-That’s why we are excited to share more tips, best practices, and resources for balancing and supporting workplace well-being throughout the next 10 weeks!
-Subscribe so you don’t miss a post!
+That’s why we are excited to share more tips, best practices, and resources for balancing and supporting the workplace!
+Subscribe, so you don’t miss a post!